 Cryotherapy (‘cold surgery’) is a highly effective and safe procedure that is used to freeze and destroy benign skin lesions.
-Using liquified nitrous oxide we can painlessly and safely destroy unwanted, benign and superficial lesions on the surface of the skin, such as warts, skin tags, verrucae, milia, cherry angiomas, scars, and resistant hyperpigmentation.
+Using liquified nitrous oxide we can painlessly and safely destroy unwanted, benign and superficial lesions on the surface of the skin, such as warts, skin tags, cherry angiomas and some scars.

 Prices are based on the size of the lesions.

 A second treatment may be needed for larger lesions.

 Cryotherapy is a medical procedure that involves the application of nitrous oxide gas ejected under high pressure on to the skin.
 The gas is very cold which helps to freeze and destroy any benign lesions.